Morris County Custody Attorneys discuss10 Signs of Parental Alienation

 3. An alienator might withhold extra-curricular activities

 These extracurricular activities can include schedules, recital dates, medical records, or academic grades to prevent the other parent from taking a visible interest in the child.
-The child then holds resentment for the absent parent assuming the absence as a sign of disinterest when nothing could be further from the truth.
+The child then holds resentment for the absent parent, assuming the absence as a sign of disinterest when nothing could be further from the truth.

 4. An alienator might encourage secrets

-Special signals, a private rendezvous, or words with special meanings which can be very destructive and reinforce an on-going alienation.
+Special signals, a private rendezvous, or words with special meanings can be very destructive and reinforce an on-going alienation.
 It creates the idea that the alienator and the child have a secret bond not held with the other parent.

 5. An alienator will ask the child to act as a “spy”

 Sometimes even making it a game to encourage the child to give details about the other parent’s job, residence, relationships, appearance.
 An alienator will drill the child for every detail as soon as the visitation has concluded.
-This can make the child very nervous, especially when offering information that is ill-received (such as talk about a girlfriend or boyfriend) or if the child is unable to provide all of the details the alienator requests.
+This can make the child very nervous, especially when offering information that is ill-received (such as talk about a girlfriend or boyfriend) or if the child cannot provide all of the details the alienator requests.

 6. An alienator may become controlling when it comes to the child’s relationship with the other parent.

 For example, the alienator could try to monitor all phone calls, text messages, or interactions.